 The NISEP timetable is set out in Figure 4.1.
-The cycle for the programme runs over a number of calendar years with the NISEP year running from April to March.
+The cycle for the programme runs over a number of calendar years with the NISEP programme year running from April to March.

-- Registration for organisations interested in participating in the NISEP, the following year, will commence in June. - In September a request for submissions for schemes to commence the following April is made to all registered Primary Bidders. - All bids for the coming year are received by the Programme Administrator by 30 November. - Primary Bidders will be informed before the end of February of the outcome of their application (please note that this will be subject to the timely provision of any further information requested on scheme submissions and the resolution of any queries). - In April, at the start of the programme year, schemes commence. - At the end of June (after 3 months) the Programme Administrator should be notified on progress and whether or not the scheme will run as planned. - By March at the end of the programme year the schemes will have finished.
+- Registration for organisations interested in participating in the NISEP, the following year, will commence in June. - In September a request for submissions for schemes to commence the following April is made to all registered Primary Bidders. - All bids for the coming year are received by the Programme Administrator by 31 December. - Primary Bidders will be informed before the end of February of the outcome of their application (please note that this will be subject to the timely provision of any further information requested on scheme submissions and the resolution of any queries). - In April, at the start of the programme year, schemes commence. - At the end of June (after 3 months) the Programme Administrator should be notified on progress and whether or not the scheme will run as planned.

-- Progress reports are submitted throughout each implementation year after six months (in October) and nine months (in January).
-Potential under-spends are to be flagged in mid-February. - Once schemes are completed, a Post-Implementation Report must be submitted by 30th June. - Incentive payments, where earned, will be paid in the following October (subject to the timely provision of any further information requested and the approval of the Post-Implementation Reports).
+- By March at the end of the programme year the schemes will have finished. - Progress reports are submitted throughout each implementation year after six months (in October) and nine months (in January).
+Potential under-spends are to be flagged in mid-February. - Once schemes are completed, a Post-Implementation Report must be submitted by 30th June. - Incentive payments, where earned will be paid in the following October (subject to the timely provision of any further information requested and the approval of the Post-Implementation Reports). - Post-Implementation Report Approval Letters will be sent out in October subject to the satisfactory completion of reports and provision of any follow-up information and also to satisfactory audit.
+This letter will signify the end of the scheme process.
+The Accedance Agreement will then terminate shortly thereafter in accordance with its terms.